saioku/facial-expression-recognition/README.md

     - If we take a look at the loss curves for the original model, we can see that it was really good in identifying trained data, but it was only getting worse in identifying new data (as it was overfitting)
     - It went from essentially one block to multiple blocks, added a lot more layers and regularization, etc.

-# suggested tweaks to the model
+# Suggested tweaks to the model

 - Change the structure of the model
     - less/more layers